 - 6. If I bail someone out of jail, will I get the money back?

 Posting bail is the court process to temporarily release an individual after they have been arrested.
-Bail is a security interest, usually through posting a sum of money or a title to property, to ensure the defendant will return to their later court appearance.
+Bail is a security interest, usually through posting a sum of money or a title to a property, to ensure the defendant will return to their later court appearance.
 After posting bail, if the defendant fails to show up to their court date, a bench warrant may be issued for their arrest and money or property posted for bail could go into default.

 Bail and bond are often used interchangeably.
 However, bail is generally referred to the money posted by the individual or their family to be released from jail.
 Bond usually involves using a bail bond company.
 In exchange for a fee, usually 10% to 15% of the bail amount, and collateral, the bail bondsman guarantees the amount of bail if the defendant does not appear in court.